ToonLunk/OAS-CAHPS-Auditor/readme.md

 - Check GitHub releases for newer versions when running and notify user if an update is available
 - Add charts/graphs showing validation metrics using matplotlib or plotly
 - Add a GUI using Tkinter or PyQt for users who prefer not to use command line
+- Add place for user to put notes or comments onto the HTML report after the audit is complete

 ## Changelog

 See [CHANGELOG.md](CHANGELOG.md) for details on changes and updates.

-## Credit

-Code written by Tyler B.

-## License
+## License and Credit

 This software is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.

-Copyright © 2025 Tyler B.
+Copyright © 2025 Tyler Brock.

 Developed for J.L.
-Morgan & Associates, Inc.
+Morgan & Associates, Inc. Code written by Tyler Brock.

 See [LICENSE](LICENSE) file for full legal text or visit: https://www.gnu.org/licenses/gpl-3.0.en.html